mklissa/dceo/README.md

      --gin_bindings "atari_lib.create_atari_environment.game_name='MontezumaRevenge'" \
      --gin_bindings "JaxFullRainbowAgentDCEO.seed=1337"
 ```
-The experiments should take from 5 to 7 days in order to run the complete 200M timesteps of training
+The experiments should take from 5 to 7 days in order to run the complete 200M timesteps of training using A100s GPUs, 10 CPU cores and 60G of RAM.

 **Installation**
-1. To run experiments on Atari, you will need to get the ROMS as described in the [ale-py](https://github.com/Farama-Foundation/Arcade-Learning-Environment) (i.e. by using `ale-import-rom` on directory containing the ROMS to import them), or by using [atari-py](https://github.com/openai/atari-py#roms) (i.e. `python -m atari_py.import_roms folder_containing_roms`).
+1. To run experiments on Atari, you will need to get the Atari ROMS as described in the [ale-py](https://github.com/Farama-Foundation/Arcade-Learning-Environment) (i.e. by using `ale-import-rom` on directory containing the ROMS to import them), or by using [atari-py](https://github.com/openai/atari-py#roms) (i.e. `python -m atari_py.import_roms folder_containing_roms`).

 2. To install the necessary requirements, with a `virutalenv` or conda environment, simply do